omarbadr1/TFL-Data-Pipeline/how-to-reproduce.md

 # Transform Data with dbt

-Update code/dbt/models/staging/schema.yml:
+1. Link dbt with Github Repo
+2. Link dbt with Bigquery
+3. Execute TFL Run

 # Visualize with Looker Studio

 1. Connect BigQuery as a data source.

-2. Create reports for:
+2. Create reports yearly/weekly usage

-  - Total rides (Record Count).

-  - Weekly transport usage (Grouped by weekday).
+3.
 # Save and share the dashboard.

 1. Teardown Resources